Our Story

 Facebook Youtube Instagram

 Since 1998, we’ve trained more than 800 handler / pet teams.
-Our classes are at Mt.
-Zion Church in Wauwatosa, Wisconsin, where we continue to train new teams each month.
+Our classes are at Congregational Home located at 13900 W Burleigh in Brookfield, Wisconsin, where we continue to train new teams each month.

 The handler/pet teams benefit from Pets Helping People’s ongoing support in finding just the right placement.

 PHP partners with organizations and facility directors who care to do more for the people they serve.
 Our partners believe, as we do, in the healing power of a cold nose and a wagging tail.
-Working together, we create joy and inspiration for the more than 5,000 people we reach annually in the Southeastern section of Wisconsin.
+Working together, we create joy and inspiration for the more than 5,000 people we reach annually in the Southeastern section of Wisconsin through our independent certified handler/pet teams.
 We reach an additional 5,000 people with our group pet therapy events.

 OUR GOALS…